SambhavGoelJiit/cryptshare/README.md

 - **Scalability Improvements:** Optimizing smart contracts and IPFS integration for large-scale deployments.
 - **Additional Features:** Implementing advanced access control mechanisms, such as role-based access control (RBAC).
 - **Mobile Application:** Developing a mobile version of CryptShare for enhanced accessibility.

-## Acknowledgement
-We would like to express our gratitude to our project supervisor, Dr. Arpita Jadhav Bhatt, and Jaypee Institute of Information Technology, Noida, for the opportunity to work on this project.
-We also thank our friends for their support during the project.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.